Wikipedia defines “successful aging” as: physical, mental and social well-being in older age.

 - 79% were less stressed

-Whether caring for a family member, leading an environmental cleanup, gifting to a charity or working toward solving world hunger, your sense of giving back can help immensely with successful aging.
+Whether caring for a family member, leading an environmental cleanup, gifting to a charity, or working toward solving world hunger, your sense of giving back can help immensely with successful aging.
+Check out this article for more ideas on how to give back to the community.

 Want to find a volunteer opportunity but not sure where to start?
 Here are seven steps to finding the right volunteer opportunity.